-Error messages Description CTL2205 This command may only be used when no other users are logged on.
-There are in fact 'number' other users logged on, Use LISTU to see logged on users.
+CTL2205 This command may only be used when no other users are logged on.
+There are in fact 'number' others users logged on, Use LISTU to see logged on users.
 Either wait until all users are logged off or force all users off using LOGOFF.
-You can use INHIBIT- LOGONS to prevent more users from logging on.
+You can use INHIBIT-LOGONS to prevent more users from logging on.
 CTL2206 You must specify a clean log file name with this command Re-run the command with a valid clean log name.
-CTL2207 You must run TL-SET-LOG-STATUS before you can start logging You have not yet defined the logging status of the database.
-CTL2209 This command can only be run when transaction logging is active Execute TL-START, then reenter command.
+CTL2207 You must run TL-SET-LOG-STATUS before you can start logging You have not yet defined the logging status of the database CTL2209 This command can only be run when transaction logging is active Execute TL-START, then reenter command.
 CTL2210 This command can only be run when clean logging is inactive You cannot enter TL-START while logging is active.
 CTL2211 This command can only be run on a primary or a standalone system You cannot enter TL-START on the secondary database.

-Section 12: Appendix B: Installation of transaction handling/logging
+Appendix B Installation of Transaction Handling/Logging